What is Krav Maga?

 The FEKM (European Federation of Krav Maga) was created in 1997 by Richard Douieb, to whom Imi Lichtenfeld gave the responsibility for Krav Maga in Europe, and now includes more than 20000 members across 14 countries.
 It is the largest and most well respected Krav Maga organisation in the World.

 Who are we?

-We believe that Krav Maga is probably the most effective method for the rapid development of fast, simple, effective and controlled self defense – the truth of which is supported by the fact that it is the system of choice for army, police and security forces around the world.
+We believe that Krav Maga is probably the most effective method for the rapid development of fast, simple, effective and controlled self defence – the truth of which is supported by the fact that it is the system of choice for army, police and security forces around the world.

 Our approach is friendly and we pride ourselves in the thoroughness of our instruction and in our care for our students.
 Krav Maga was designed by the founder to be accessible and effective for as many people as possible – not only physically and mentally but also financially.
 As a result we keep the costs down as much as possible, and have as many training sessions in a week as we can to enable everyone to have access to quality teaching.

 Our primary focus is on teaching the safe, effective and lawful application of what is, after all, a potentially lethal set of techniques and principles.
 We positively encourage all students to achieve to the fullest of their ability and strive to enable everyone to push their boundaries and develop their skills.
 We have found from experience that this helps us all to grow as human beings as well.

 What does the training involve?

 Self defence is the essential framework of Krav Maga and is made up of a variety of techniques and responses to a wide variety of attacks (armed or unarmed) and from various positions (upright, seated, lying down).
 Krav-Maga is not simply another martial art even though there are similar techniques, however each individual must follow a strict growth pattern by following the syllabus which is set up in 5 standard grades white to black.